facebook/rocksdb/docs/_posts/2023-09-12-java-jni-benchmarks.markdown

 #### Byte Buffer

-A `ByterBuffer` abstracts the contents of a collection of bytes, and was in fact introduced to support a range of higher-performance I/O operations in some circumstances.
+A `ByteBuffer` abstracts the contents of a collection of bytes, and was in fact introduced to support a range of higher-performance I/O operations in some circumstances.